 - a.
 Rotate the service disconnect plug from the LOCK (1) position to the UNLOCK (2) position. - b.
 Remove the service disconnect plug and place in the SERVICE SHIPPING (3) position. - 5.
-CAUTION: Place the service disconnect plug into the SERVICE SHIPPING position while carrying out any vehicle modifications.
-If the service disconnect plug is left out and placed on the bench or toolbox, dirt or other contaminants may enter the HVTB, which can cause damage.
+NOTICE: Place the service disconnect plug into the SERVICE SHIPPING position while carrying out any vehicle modifications.
+If the service disconnect plug is left out and placed on the bench or toolbox, dirt or other contaminants may enter the high voltage traction battery (HVTB), which can cause damage.